YEAR OF INQUIRY 2019-2020

 Why am I mentioning compulsion right now?

-Because, to put it most simply, looking consciously at oneself and the mind dissolves compulsive or addictive behavior of any kind, including thought addiction.
-Our compulsive believing of our stories.
+Because, to put it most simply, looking consciously at oneself and the mind dissolves compulsion of just about any kind, including the compulsion to believe our stories.

 An “addict” is defined in the dictionary as someone who occupies oneself or involves oneself in something habitually, or compulsively.